spfrommer/ragdoll-data-pipeline/README.md

 The ***RAGDOLL*** dataset is from the paper [*Ranking Manipulation for Conversational Search Engines*](https://arxiv.org/pdf/2406.03589) from Samuel Pfrommer, Yatong Bai, Tanmay Gautam, and Somayeh Sojoudi.
 For experiment code associated with this paper, please refer to [this repository](https://github.com/spfrommer/cse-ranking-manipulation).

 The dataset consists of 10 product categories (see [`dataset/categories.md`](https://github.com/spfrommer/ragdoll-data-pipeline/blob/main/dataset/categories.md)), with at least 8 brands for each category and 1-3 products per brand, summing to 1147 products in total.
-The evaluations in our paper are performed with a balanced subset with precicely 8 brands per category and 1 product per brand.
+The evaluations in our paper are performed with a balanced subset with precisely 8 brands per category and 1 product per brand.

 The URLs of the full 1147 products are shared at [`dataset/webpage_links`](https://github.com/spfrommer/ragdoll-data-pipeline/tree/main/dataset/webpages_links).
 We additionally share the downloaded webpages associated with the data subset used in our paper at [`dataset/final_dataset.zip`](https://github.com/spfrommer/ragdoll-data-pipeline/tree/main/dataset/final_dataset.zip) for reproducibility.

+**Update July 24:** RAGDOLL has been added to [Huggingface🤗 Datasets](https://huggingface.co/datasets/Bai-YT/RAGDOLL)

 ### Description

 The work [*Ranking Manipulation for Conversational Search Engines*](https://arxiv.org/pdf/2406.03589) investigates the impact of prompt injections on the ranking order of sources referenced by Large Language Model (LLM)-powered conversational search engines.
-It finds that in the absence of adversarial injections, different LLMs vary significantly in prioritizing product name, document content, and context position.
+It finds that in the absence of adversarial injections, different LLMs vary significantly in prioritizing product names, document contents, and context positions.
 Furthermore, jailbreaking techniques can reliably promote low-ranked products.

 For experimental evaluation, we collect a focused dataset of real-world consumer product websites and formalize conversational search ranking as an adversarial problem, and refer to it as the ***RAGDOLL*** dataset.